FacultadDeIngenieria/prog1/presentation/bash-intro/presentation.md

 - ls - List directory's contents
   - `ls` lists the files in the working directory
+  - `ls -F -R` lists the files in the directory and all subdirectories with their types

 - grep - Searches for a pattern
   - `ls | grep *.txt` # Searches for any file that ends with .txt